AdamKarmelRozkosz/AdamKarmelRozkosz/README.md

 ## Hello my fellow friend

 I'm Adam and I'm working towards becoming a software developer.
 Mainly learning Python and Rust.

+Also learning VIM btw

 <!--
 **AdamKarmelRozkosz/AdamKarmelRozkosz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.